 Seeking expert advice on what the rebuild cost of your home would be

 Sometimes, it may come down to what you can afford to insure or deciding between an actual cash value policy (lower premiums, but only covers houses rebuild after home’s depreciation is accounted for) or a replacement cost value policy (highers premiums, but covers rebuild, regardless of home’s depreciation).

 These areas are a good place to start when figuring out how much homeowners insurance you need.

-When you plan your rebuild, the part that's covered by hazard insurance, you’ll want to start by contacting your insurance agent along with local homebuilders to determine the cost per square foot in your area and then multiply that by the total square footage of your home.
+When you plan your rebuild, the part that's covered by dwelling coverage, you’ll want to start by contacting your insurance agent along with local homebuilders to determine the cost per square foot in your area and then multiply that by the total square footage of your home.
 This determines the home’s build price.

 From there, you calculate the replacement cost of everything the home is made up of, including but not limited to flooring; cabinets and appliances; roof replacement; and house exterior like windows, brick siding and even your backyard deck.

 In order to get a proper valuation for the housing materials, you’ll need to contact installers, contractors and roofing companies.
 Or if the do-it-yourself-method is too much for you, you can hire an independent appraiser to come by and give your home a thorough inspection.

 At Policygenius, we’ll provide the expertise you need to make sure your entire home is covered.